Language

 Commitment to Responsible Sourcing

 Conflict minerals refer to minerals mined in areas of armed conflict or under conditions that violate human rights, specifically precious metal minerals mined by the Democratic Republic of the Congo and adjoining countries.
-Conflict minerals include gold (Au), tin (Sn), tantalum (Ta), tungsten (W), and Cobalt (Co) and are mainly used in electronic parts.
+Conflict minerals include gold (Au), tin (Sn), tantalum (Ta), tungsten (W), Cobalt (Co), and mica, which are mainly used in electronic parts.
 In response to global control measures for conflict minerals, the Company has incorporated conflict minerals into its supplier management policies, and proposed policies, objectives and management practices to meet international trends and customer requirements.
-In 2022, Zhen Ding eliminated 30 smelters that did not pass or meet customer specifications, and monitored them at all times to ensure 100% compliance with regulations and customer requirements.
+In 2023, Zhen Ding promoted the elimination of 43 smelters that did not pass or meet customer specifications, and monitored them at all times to ensure 100% compliance with regulations and customer requirements.
 VIEW <RIM MEMBER LIST>

 Minerals Sourcing Target